rackerlabs/rackspace-how-to/content/cloud-servers/installing-froxlor-on-debian-10.md

 10. Click **Click here to continue**.

-11. Select your language and input your details.
+11. Select a language and input your details.
 Make sure you give the same MySQL root password you set earlier.

 12. Click **Click here to continue**.